 Green tea has a long list of benefits that include boosts for your metabolism and your brain.
-This nootropic tea can be used in its beverage form or found as a supplement to support healthy metabolism.
+This nootropic tea can be used in its beverage form or found as a supplement to support a healthy metabolism.
+6

 19. Cayenne pepper

 A little bit of spice can increase your metabolism and even help to stabilize blood sugars.
-Along with other high flavour ingredients – like garlic and ginger – this spice can do more than enhance the flavour of your foods.2
+Along with other high flavour ingredients - like garlic and ginger - this spice can do more than enhance the flavour of your foods.7

 The Bottom Line